 IBJJF Points System (All You Need to Know!)

 This article outlines the IBJJF jiu-jitsu scoring system to help you thrive in competitions.
-As a result, it examines the points earned for attaining various BJJ positions, among other things.
+It examines the points earned for attaining various BJJ positions, among other things.
 Have fun!

 IBJJF Points System